KiranWarren/KiranWarren_T1A2/README.md

   The feature on the right of the page is a "contact me" box containing a form that allows the user to send me a message via email.
 Not currently functioning, requires a php script to process the information passed from the form.

-- Aesthetic - The colour scheme and style chosen for all pages is a cyberpunk aesthetic.
+- Aesthetic: The colour scheme and style chosen for all pages is a cyberpunk aesthetic.
 This features a static background image of a nighttime cityscape with neon pink and blues.
 The colour scheme chosen for the page follows the same style, using grey and dark grey as the main colours and bright pink and blue as accenting colours.
 This is an aesthetic that I personally enjoy and feel that it reflects the playfulness of my personality.

   All text is a dark colour, presented on a lighter colour, ensuring easy readability for the user.
 Borders of features glow with accent colours when hovered over with the mouse, to give character to the page and show focus on the element.

-- Responsiveness - The website was designed with a desktop-first approach.
+- Responsivenes: The website was designed with a desktop-first approach.
 I found it easier to envisage the site on a desktop as opposed to a mobile phone.
 To allow the page to display properly for mobile or tablet user, three media query breakpoints were added.

   The webpage displays as intended for screen widths larger than 1000px.